AlbertMarashi/modular-model-spec/src/spec.md

 <|role|>assistant<|format|>javascript<|content|>console.log('hello world')<|end_turn|>
 ```

-Where `<|...|>` denotes a “special token”, however this document will discuss behaviour at the level of whole messages, rather than tokens, so we will not discuss the token format further.
+Where `<|...|>` denotes a ***special token***, however this document will discuss behaviour at the level of whole messages, rather than tokens, so we will not discuss the token format further.
 Example messages will be rendered as follows:

 <Message role="assistant" end_turn={true}>
 ```js